mopore/jni-utils-npm-module/README.md

 the decryption will always work.

-The recreate your keyset option (1) will create a new set of keys, overwritten existing keys, if existing and create a folder ./secrets in the project if not already existing.
+The recreate your keyset option (1) will create a new set of keys, overwritten existing keys, if existing and create a folder `./secrets` in the project if not already existing.

-Creating a pair for keys is possible without text UI by using the following command
+Creating a pair for keys is also possible without text UI by using the following command
 ```
     npx jni-keytool --createKeys "Your passphrase to create a reproducable set of keys"
 ```

+## JniCrypto

+The crypto wrapper for node is available via `JniCrypto.Engine` and offers the same functionality on coding level as the KeyTool.
+In fact.
+The KeyTool obiously makes use of the wrapper.

+## JniCommon
+The util code in the JniCommon is pretty much self-explaining.